EnergyModelsX/EnergyModelsInvestments.jl/docs/src/library/public.md

 ### `UnlimitedLife`

 This `LifetimeMode` is used when the lifetime of a `Node` is not limited.
-No reinvestment is considered by the optimization and there is also ne salvage value (or rest value) at the end of the last investment period.
+No reinvestment is considered by the optimization and there is also no salvage value (or rest value) at the end of the last investment period.
 Hence, the costs are the same, independent of if the investments in the `Node` are happening in the first investment period (and the technology is used for, *e.g*, 25 years) or the last investment period (with a usage of, *e.g.*, 5 years) when excluding discounting effects.

 `UnlimitedLife` is the default lifetime mode, if no other mode is specified.